Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Equation-Free Bifurcation Analysis

 As explained in Section \ref{sec:implicit} and \ref{sec:thm}, the equation-free setup avoids an analytical derivation of a macroscopic ODE but uses \eqref{eq:macrodynsys} where \eqref{eq:macrorhs} is evaluated by simulation bursts of length $\tskip+\deltat$.
-Note, that $M$ and $\lift$ depend on the system parameters $h$ and $v_0$, which are not expressly included in \eqref{eq:macrodynsys} and \eqref{eq:macrorhs}.
-We also drop the subscript $\epsilon$ of $M$ because it does only enter our system indirectly through the number of cars $N$.
+A good choice for the time $\delta$ depends on the slow dynamics.
+We used numerical observations to obtain a good estimate for \eqref{eq:macrorhs}, see also Figure \ref{fig:timescale_separation}.
+Note that the left- and right-hand sides in \eqref{eq:macrodynsys} depend also on the system parameters $h$ and $v_0$, which are not expressly included in \eqref{eq:macrodynsys} and \eqref{eq:macrorhs}.
+We also drop the subscript $\epsilon$ of $M$ because it enters our system only indirectly.
 In order to find trajectories or equilibria of \eqref{eq:macrodynsys}--\eqref{eq:macrorhs}, it is necessary to define a lifting operator $\lift$ and a restriction operator $\restrict$.
-In our case, the restriction operator $\restrict$ is given by the definition of the macroscopic measure in eq. (\ref{eq:macro}), \ie
+In our case, the restriction operator $\restrict$ is given by the definition of the macroscopic measure in \eqref{eq:macro}, \ie

-Our lifting operator constructs initial conditions with the help of a reference state $\tilde u = (\tilde x, \tilde y)\in\R^{2N}$, obtained during a microscopic simulation.
-We have to guarantee that the lifting $\lift$ initializes the system into the vicinity of the solution of interest.

-This requirement was listed in Section \ref{sec:thm} as $\lift$ having to map into the attracting neighborhood ${\cal U}$ of the slow manifold.
+Our lifting operator constructs initial conditions with the help of a reference state $\tilde u = (\tilde x, \tilde y)\in\R^{2N}$, obtained during a previous microscopic simulation.
+We have to guaranteet hat the lifting $\lift$ initializes the system into the vicinity of the solution of interest, which we described in Section \ref{sec:thm} as $\lift$ having to map into the attracting neighborhood ${\cal U}$ of the slow manifold.